Senate falls short of halting Trump’s $23B arms sales to UAE

 Action is halted for now, though the House, where Democrats have control, would likely be able to pass them easily.

+Sen. Chris Murphy, D-Conn., said in a statement after the vote he was eager to work with President-elect Joe Biden’s administration “to take a closer look at each of these sales before any transfers are completed.”

-Sen. Chris Murphy, D-Conn., said the UAE’s track record in war-torn Yemen and Libya and its “complicated” relationships with China and Russia raise more questions than answers.
+Murphy said the UAE’s track record in war-torn Yemen and Libya and its “complicated” relationships with China and Russia raise more questions than answers.

-“I’m not here to say that we shouldn’t be in the security business with UAE,” said Murphy, a member of the Senate Foreign Relations Committee.
+“I’m not here to say that we shouldn’t be in the security business with UAE,” Murphy, a member of the Senate Foreign Relations Committee, said during the debate.

 But, he said, “without resolving those issues, is this the moment to be selling for the first time ever F-35s, armed drones into the heart of the Middle East?”